'He is wrong': Mike Pence turns on Trump over false election claims

 It also comes as a bipartisan group of lawmakers push to update the Electoral Count Act to eliminate any ambiguity about the vice president's role.

-Pence has so far tried to thread a needle on his actions Jan.
-6, which continue to enrage large portions of Trump's base, posing a potential complication if he runs for president in 2024.
+Pence has so far tried to thread a needle on his actions on January 6, which continue to enrage large portions of Trump's base, posing a potential complication if he runs for president in 2024.

 He has also accused Democrats and the media of continuing to focus on the insurrection to score political points against Republicans and divert attention from Biden's agenda.